nsarka/nanoMPI/README.md

 ssh-add ~/.ssh/id_ed25519
 ```

-Test your installation by `ssh`-ing to your local machine:
+Test your installation by `ssh`-ing to your local machine (**Note**: If using a remote server--like on a cluster--you should copy the key into ~/.ssh/authorized_keys on the remote server first.
+This will avoid it asking for your password every time):

 ```
 $ ssh localhost